eunomia-bpf/eunomia-bpf/README.md

 ## Introduction

-`eunomia-bpf` is a dynamic loading library base on `CO-RE libbpf`, and a compile toolchain.
+`eunomia-bpf` is a dynamic loading library and a compile toolchain.
 With eunomia-bpf, you can:

 - Write eBPF kernel code only and No code generation, we will automatically exposing your data from kernel
 - Compile eBPF kernel code to a `JSON`, you can dynamically load it on another machine without recompile